egonSchiele/typestache/README.md

 {{/person}}
 ```

-Typestashe will derive this type:
+Typestache will derive this type:

 ```typescript
 type TemplateType = {